kaaproject/kaa/doc/Tutorials/device-integration/connecting-node-red-to-kaa/index.md

 ![App version device page](attach/img/app-version-device-page.png)

-We will need both the application version and token to connect a Raspberry Pi to the Kaa Cloud.
+We will need both the application version and the token to connect the Raspberry Pi to the Kaa Cloud.

-Now that we have a device’s digital twin created in Kaa together with its token and application version, let's work with the Raspberry Pi.
+Now that we have a digital twin of our device created in Kaa together with its token and application version, let's work with the Raspberry Pi.

-Connect the BME280 sensor to the Raspberry Pi by referring to the following table:
+Connect a BME280 sensor to the Raspberry Pi by referring to the following table:

 |MODULE PCB|DESC   |GPIO HEADER PINS|
 |----------|-------|----------------|